Food wasted: latest statistics 2024/25.

-This wasted food accounts for 8–10% of total greenhouse gas emissions and, if it were a country, would be the third-largest emitter.
+This wasted food accounts for 8–10% of total greenhouse gas emissions.
+If it were a nation it would be the third-largest emitter.
+China, the United States, and India are the world’s largest greenhouse gas emitters, together accounting for roughly half of global emissions.
 Over 60% of this waste occurs at the household level.

 - Source of Waste: Households are responsible for the majority of waste (60%), followed by food services (28%) and retail (12%).